 Ghost Face Killah by Twisted Pine Brewing Company

 It wouldn’t be a proper haunting without a ghost.
 Colorado brewery Twisted Pine went for the baddest spirit around, the ghost pepper chile, to spice up this not-for-the-faint-of-heart brew.
 In addition to ghost peppers, Ghost Face Killah also features Anaheim, Fresno, jalapeño, serrano, and habañero peppers, making it one of the hottest beers you can choke down.
-It’s just the thing to keep you warm during your late-night outdoor seance (preferably blasting Ghost Face Killah).
+It’s just the thing to keep you warm during your late-night outdoor séance (preferably blasting Ghost Face Killah).
 Perfect to serve during your socially distanced Halloween party.

 Dr. Frankenstone’s Monster IPA by Stone Brewing

-New for 2017 is California-based Stone Brewing’s Dr. Frankenstone’s Monster IPA.
-Available on draft only at select locations throughout October, this is a limited release beer for those that love a frightening amount of hops.
+Available in draft only at select locations throughout October, this is a limited release beer for those that love a frightening amount of hops.
 The Monster is a blend of Stone’s Ruination Double IPA 2.0 and the Stone IPA that is double dry-hopped with Mosaic and Loral hops, accumulating 83 International Bitterness Units (IBUs).
 Best to drink while watching your favorite Halloween movie.